id/emqx-docs/en_US/telemetry/telemetry.md

 # Telemetry

-::: tip
+::: tip Note

-The telemetry is an EMQX Open Source edition feature.
+By default, telemetry is enabled for EMQX Community License usage and disabled for EMQX Commercial License usage.
+You can choose to opt out when using a Community License or opt in when using a Commercial License.

 :::